 What is causing the ‘Not Enough Quota’ Error Message issue?

-We looked into this particular error message by analyzing various user reports and the repair strategies that were deployed in order to resolve the issue.
-As it turns out, there are multiple potential culprits that have the potential of triggering this issue:
+We looked into this particular error message by analyzing various user reports and the repair strategies that were deployed to resolve the issue.
+As it turns out, multiple culprits have the potential of triggering this issue:

 - Disk Usage limits are too low – In most cases, the issue occurs because the default Disk Usage limits are not enough to accommodate the shared files.
 Some affected users have reported that they managed to resolve the issue swiftly after raising the limits for both the General and Temporary space from the Sync Center options.